seqan/seqan/manual/source/Tutorial/Indices.rst

    find(esaFinder, "ACGT");

-Calling the function :dox:`Finder#find find` invokes the localization of all occurrences of a given pattern.
+Calling the function :dox:`Finder#find` invokes the localization of all occurrences of a given pattern.
 It works by modifying pointers of the ``Finder`` to tables of the index.
 For example, the :dox:`Finder` of ``esaIndex`` stores two pointers, pointing to the first and last suffix array entry that stores an occurrence of the pattern.

-The return value of the :dox:`Finder#find find` function tells us whether or not a given pattern occurs in the text.
+The return value of the :dox:`Finder#find` function tells us whether or not a given pattern occurs in the text.
-Furthermore, if there are several instances of a pattern, consecutive calls of :dox:`Finder#find find` will modify the :dox:`Finder` such that it points to the next occurrence after each call:
+Furthermore, if there are several instances of a pattern, consecutive calls of :dox:`Finder#find` will modify the :dox:`Finder` such that it points to the next occurrence after each call:

 .. code-block:: cpp